LS-Instruments/MVC-Actors/README.md

 ![](Media/Add_View_Method.png)
 ![](Media/Send_Add_View_Method.png)

-*Execute the **"Add View.vi"** version from other Controller methods, specifically form the **"Initialize Views.vi" method**.
-If you want to initialize views in any other manner, e.g. form an **"Actor Core.vi"** method then use **"Send Add View.vi"***
+*Execute the **"Add View.vi"** version from other Controller methods, specifically from the **"Initialize Views.vi" method**.
+If you want to initialize views in any other manner, e.g. from an **"Actor Core.vi"** method then use **"Send Add View.vi"***

 Starts a View Actor with following settings:

-**Exclude From Broadcast**: message originating form another view will not be broadcast to the view being considered
+**Exclude From Broadcast**: message originating from another view will not be broadcast to the view being considered
 **Paused**: the view will not send events and will not receive them anymore
 **Receive only**: The view will receive events but not send any